Most Recently Updated Sept. 18, 2017.

-“My mother last week in Camden County, NJ.
-My sister announced at the funeral she has my mother’s Will and everything goes to my sister.
-This sister moved into the house 2 years ago when she lost her job.
+“My mother died last week in Camden County, NJ.
+My sister announced at the funeral she has my mother’s Will, and everything goes to my sister.
+This sister moved into the house two years ago when she lost her job.
 I know this cannot be true.
 My mother’s Will has always divided everything equally between all of us children.
 If my sister has a Will, she must have somehow tricked or coerced my mother into signing it.
 I want to contest this will; if it even exits.
-Can you explain how a Camden County Will Challenge works?
+Can you explain how a Camden County Will Challenge works?”

 Most people are honest, but some people are not.
 Sometimes you need to stand up to those who are dishonest.

-Time Limits, 4 months or 6 months: If you feel a Will Challenge need be made, act quickly or you may lose your chance for challenging the Will.
-If you are a New Jersey resident, you only have four months to file your petition or if you are a non-New Jersey resident you have only six months.
-If you delay, you are bared from filing your Will Challenge and a wrong might go undiscovered.
-It would be even better if you contact us prior to the Will being filed, as our Will Challenge Lawyers might be able to prevent the Will’s even be filed with the Surrogate.
+Time Limits, four months or 6 months: If you want to launch a Will Challenge, act quickly, or you may lose your chance for challenging the Will.
+If you are a New Jersey resident, you only have four months to file your petition, or if you are a non-New Jersey resident, you have just six months.
+The law bars you if you delay from filing your Will Challenge, and a wrong might go undiscovered.
+It would be even better if you contact us before the Will’s filing, as our Will Challenge Lawyers might be able to prevent the Will’s filing with the Surrogate.

 How Does a Camden County Will Challenge Start?

 Before your sister files this Will, I suggest that you quickly consult an experienced Will Contest Attorney.
-Prior to the Will being filed, it might prove strategically advantageous to file an Informal Caveat.
-This will at least temporarily prevent your sister from gaining control.
+Before the Will’s filing, it might prove strategically advantageous to file an Informal Caveat.
+This caveat will at least temporarily prevent your sister from gaining control.
 I will need more information before I can advise a course of action, but filing the informal caveat is often a good strategy.
-This gives you the chance to review the Will and determine if you wish to challenge and, if so, on what terms.
+This delay gives you the chance to review the Will and determine if you wish to challenge and, if so, on what terms.

 A Camden County Will Contest Begins With a Petition.

 If after reviewing the Will you decide you wish to proceed, it is time to craft the petition.
 All Will Challenges launch with a well-crafted petition challenging the Will’s validity.
-You build the case based on this petition.
+You build the case based on this appeal.
 It is your foundation.
-Prepare the Petition correctly or risk waiving important positions.
+Prepare the Petition correctly or risk waiving essential positions.
 Therefore, attorney experience is vital.